d-xo/untrustix-git/readme.md

 # untrustix-git

-This is a design for a git backed, cryptographically verifiable, append only log of nix build results for use within some binary transparency scheme.
+This is a design / proof of concept for a git backed, untrusted, append only log of nix build results for use within some build transparency scheme.
 It makes use of the new [partial clone](https://git-scm.com/docs/partial-clone) features in git to allow for very lightweight log followers (hundreds of kilobytes of local state required).

-As far as I can tell there are no major git hosting services that currently support partial clones in git, although gitlab are currently working to enable support ([ref](https://docs.gitlab.com/ee/topics/git/partial_clone.html)).
-It does however work with self hosted repos (I have tested with the `ssh` and `git` protocols).
+Using git to implement the log is nice because:

+- Git is simple, robust, and well understood by the majority of the worlds software developers
+- The log is stored in a well documented and widely understood format, and can be easily inspected using existing tooling (e.g. manual lookups in the github webui are possible)
+- Hosting logs is extremely simple (for small logs it should even be possible to use github)

 ## Repo Layout